Seismic Wavefield Reconstruction based on Compressed Sensing using Data-Driven Reduced-Order Model

 Here, obtained matrices $\mathbf{U_x}$, $\mathbf{S_x}$, and $\mathbf{V_x}$ consist of leading-$r$ modes, as described in Eq.~\eqref{eq:ROM}.
 In the present study, the number of retained modes $r$ for the ROM was determined based on the model error $\epsilon_{\rm model}$, and the number of retained modes $r$ was set so that the model error would be $\epsilon_{\rm model}\approx10$\%.
+It should be noted that the model error becomes large when the number of retained modes $r$ increases.
 The definition of the model error is as follows:

 where the notation $\|\circ\|_\mathrm{F}$ is the Frobenius norm that is the matrix norm as the square root of the sum of the absolute squares of the matrix elements.
 This error is due to mode truncation and is a lower bound of the reconstruction error of the present framework.
 The subscript $\circ_\mathbf{x}$ indicates the variable for the grid.
 Typically, the positions of the observation site do not match the grid points.
-Therefore, we determine the relationship between the measurement data $\mathbf{Y}$ obtained by the available observation sites and the mode coefficient of the ROM of wavefield $\mathbf{Z_x}$ by linear regression as follows:
+Therefore, we determine the relationship between the measurement data $\mathbf{Y}$ obtained by the available observation sites and the mode coefficient of the ROM of the wavefield $\mathbf{Z_x}$ by linear regression as follows:

 where the subscripts $\circ_\mathbf{y}$ indicate the variables for the observation sites.

 When estimating the wavefield from the measurement data obtained at the observation sites $\mathbf{y}$, the measurement equation described in Eq.~\eqref{eq:observation} becomes as follows: